Authorised Exam Centre

 Successful completion of the exam confirms a B2 level of English according to the Common European Framework of Reference for Languages (CEFR).

-• Why take the B2 First exam
+• Why take the B2 First exam?

 Since 2015, the Ministry of Education and Science has offered the possibility to replace the profile part of the English Baccalaureate at grammar school level with the B2 First certificate.
 However, it is up to the head teacher to offer this option.
 Check with your chosen school for more information about this option in advance.